-Mr. Redington is an employee of an affiliate of our Manager and is not paid compensation by us.
-Amounts in the "Salary," "Bonus" and "All Other Compensation" columns represent amounts we reimbursed to the Manager, which is the compensation expense, including annual base salary and bonus, that was allocable to the Company under the Management Agreement based on the percentage of time Mr. Redington spent managing our affairs in 2018 and 2019, respectively, in his capacity as our Chief Financial Officer, which in the case of 2018 followed his appointment on November 9, 2018.
+(4) Mr. Redington was an employee of an affiliate of our Manager and is not paid compensation by us.
+Amounts in the "Salary," "Bonus" and "All Other Compensation" columns represent amounts we reimbursed to the Manager, which is the compensation expense, including annual base salary and bonus, that was allocable to the Company under the Management Agreement based on the percentage of time Mr. Redington spent managing our affairs in 2018, 2019 and 2020, respectively, in his capacity as our Chief Financial Officer until his resignation on December 31, 2020, and which in the case of 2018 followed his appointment on November 9, 2018.
 For 2019, the amount in "All Other Compensation" column includes our allocable share of expenses in the amount of \$14,357 associated with taxes and \$15,583 in respect of Company-paid benefits.
+For 2020, the amount in "All Other Compensation" column includes our allocable share of expenses in the amount of \$17,262 in respect of Company-paid benefits.